apache/camel/components/camel-salesforce/camel-salesforce-maven-plugin/README.md

 * includePattern - Java RegEx for SObject types to include
 * excludePattern - Java RegEx for SObject types to exclude
 * packageName - Java package name for generated DTOs, defaults to org.apache.camel.salesforce.dto.
-* useZonedTimeDateForDate - it will use ZonedTimeDate for Date if set to true.
-By default it will use LocalDate.
+* useZonedTimeDateForDate - it will use LocalDate for Date if set to false.
+By default or if set to true ZonedTimeDate will be used for Date.
-* useZonedTimeDateForTime - it will use ZonedTimeDate for Time if set to true.
-By default it will use OffsetTime, with timezone offset set to UTC.
+* useZonedTimeDateForTime - it will use OffsetTime with timezone offset set to UTC for Time if set to false.
+By default or if set to true ZonedTimeDate will be used for Time.

 Additonal properties to provide proxy information, if behind a firewall.